 “It is arguable that translating Ioudaioui as ‘Jews’ is not only intellectually indefensible…but also morally questionable.
 To honor the memory of these first-century people it is necessary to call them by a name that accords with their own sense of identity.
 ‘Jews’ does not suit this purpose, both because it fails to communicate the territorial relationship they had with the land of Judea and its temple and because it inevitably imposes on them associations derived from the troubled, indeed, often terrible history of the Jews.
 As long as the temple — the sacred heart of the land and its chief attraction — stood, and even between 70 CE and 135 CE when there was a hope that it might be rebuilt, ‘Judeans’ is the only apt rendering in English of Ioudaioui.”
 (Ibid, p 68)

 In sum, I do believe that “Judean” is the preferred term for Ioudaios as long as we’re speaking of a time when the temple, or a realistic hope for its rebuilding, remained alive and well.
-Having just said that, I should say it’s not an issue I feel compelled to crusade over — and indeed I use “Jew”, “Jewish”, and “Judaism” all the time, not only as a lazy covenience, but especially when talking to laypeople.
+Having just said that, I should say it’s not an issue I feel compelled to crusade over — and indeed I use “Jew”, “Jewish”, and “Judaism” all the time, not only as a lazy convenience, but especially when talking to laypeople.
 Until more scholars and bible translators follow suit, using the proper term will come across as confusing to some, and anal to many.

-UPDATE (II): Jack Elliott strengthens my convictions in his powerful essay “Jesus was neither a ‘Jew’ nor a ‘Christian'”.
+UPDATE (II): Jack Elliott strengthens my convictions in his essay “Jesus was neither a ‘Jew’ nor a ‘Christian'”.